allanmaral/allanmaral/README.md

 * Software Architecture
 * Clean Code

-💬 Fill free to ping me about **React, Vue, and other frontend stuff**.
+💬 Fill free to ping me about **iOS, React, Vue, and other UI development stuff**.

 ---